 Here we have found the HT-PBTK model performed similarly between TK QSPRs and in vitro measured data.
 Fits to the in vivo data had median RMSLE of 0.68 across all chemicals, while predictions based on in vitro HTTK had RMSLE of 1.2 without using any in vivo data.
 RMSLE for individual QSPRs ranged from 1.1 to 1.3.
 Both in vitro data and QSPRs only performed slightly better than using mean prediction when using ten random draws of in vitro values for other chemicals (RMSLE 1.3).

 An additional consensus prediction was constructed from the various QSPRs.
 For plasma binding the predictions of the various QSPRs were weighted equally.
 However, the consensus model for Clint we used the maximum Clint value predicted by any QSPR.
 Using the maximum Clint corresponds to a more binary description of metabolism – if any of the QSPRs predicts that a compound is rapidly cleared, then we treat it as rapidly cleared in the consensus model.
-Bowman and Benet (2019)Only if all the QSPRs agree that metabolism is slow do we treat a compound as being slowly metabolized.
+Bowman and Benet (2019) observed that IVIVE based on HTTK tends to underestimate hepatic clearance.
+Therefore, only if all the QSPRs agree that metabolism is slow do we treat a compound as being slowly metabolized.
 A consensus prediction using the maximum clearance predicted across all QSPRs had RMSLE 1.1 for the full time-course.

 Although TK data for nearly 100 chemicals is substantial, the existing annotated TK data do not constitute machine learning “Big Data” which might rely on thousands if not millions of observations (Kitchin and McArdle 2016).
 While more than one thousand chemicals have available in vitro HTTK measurements for QSPR modeling, it is still a constrained random set of chemicals reflecting the correlation and the property distribution of the set.
 For example, to be suitable for in vitro measurement the volatility and solubility of the chemicals must be somewhat constrained.
 When chemical space is too narrow the overall statistics are limited; with the CvTdb, like any data set, one can only evaluate and model things that vary across our dataset.
 Among the evaluation chemicals only two had metabolic clearance (Clint) above 103 µL/min/106 hepatocytes and 94% are within two-fold of the median.
 Four out of 64 chemicals with in vitro HTTK Clint measured data have no observed clearance (that is, they are metabolically stable) compared with 254 out of 1023 measured Clint values (25 percent) in the httk data set as whole.
 The two parameters fup and Clint further interact in how they influence TK; if a chemical has low metabolic clearance, it may accumulate regardless of how highly the chemical binds; conversely if a chemical is highly bound it may not matter how fast the free chemical clears.